Is there a difference between ABA and IBI?

 You can contact your local single point of access for the new Ontario Autism Program to get more information about funding options.

-We are happy to answer any other questions you may have about service, ABA, or funding options.
+We are happy to answer any other questions you may have.